aruhier/docker-exabgp/README.md

 # docker-exabgp

+Forked from https://github.com/mikenowak/docker-exabgp to add autobuild and simplify the Dockerfile.

 A simple docker container to announce unicast routes for docker containers.

 This container is based on Alpine Linux, in an effort to keep it as small as possible.